facebook/react/docs/docs/introducing-jsx.md

 [Try it on CodePen.](http://codepen.io/gaearon/pen/PGEjdG?editors=0010)

 We split JSX over multiple lines for readability.
-While it isn't mandatory, when doing this, we also recommend wrapping it in parentheses to avoid the pitfalls of [automatic semicolon insertion](http://stackoverflow.com/q/2846283).
+While it isn't required, when doing this, we also recommend wrapping it in parentheses to avoid the pitfalls of [automatic semicolon insertion](http://stackoverflow.com/q/2846283).

 ### JSX is an Expression Too